davarch/ci-watcher/README.md

 ## Features
 - Poll one or multiple GitLab projects/branches.
 - Show `success` / `failed` / `running` / `canceled` notifications.
+- **Pause/Resume polling** by right-clicking the Waybar module.
+- Hot-reload of `config.yaml` — no restart required.
-- System tray/Waybar integration with colored status indicator.
+- Waybar integration with colors and click actions.
 - CLI to:
     - `run` the scheduler,
     - `list` configured projects,
     - `enable`/`disable` projects quickly,
     - `version`, `completion`.
-- Hot-reload of `config.yaml` — no restart required.
 - Works with `systemd --user` for background service.

 ---